Website Acceptable Use Policy Fill out the template

 • safeguard children

-What has to be done once the acceptable use policy is ready?
+What has to be done once the policy is ready?

-The acceptable use policy can be finalised and placed on the website, in an easily accessible location.
-The website operator should ensure that any terms and conditions of use refer to and provide a link to the acceptable use policy.
+The policy can be finalised and placed on the website, in an easily accessible location.
+The website operator should ensure that any terms and conditions of use refer to and provide a link to the policy.

-What other documents might be required alongside an acceptable use policy?
+What other documents might be required alongside the policy?

-A website will need to hold other policies and documents, which refer to or may be read alongside the acceptable use policy.
+A website will need to hold other policies and documents, which refer to or may be read alongside the policy.
 This might include:

-Can all websites use the same type of acceptable use policy?
+Can all websites use the same type of policy?

-Websites that are aimed towards children should consider the specialist advice that is available on the Information Commissioner's Office website.
+Websites that are aimed towards children should consider specialist advice.

 • provide contact details for the website operator